Members at Work

 Clean diapers are among the first things families with young children request in disaster situations.
 Community diaper bank programs are among the first to offer help in their local community or neighboring communities.
 NDBN coordinates with member diaper banks, supporters and corporate donors to mobilize the delivery of diapers and other material basic goods that babies and families need.
 Plus, the support continues throughout the disaster recovery which can last weeks and months.
 Photo credit: Junior League of Panama City.

-Top photo features volunteers with the Idaho Diaper Bank.
+Top photo: Volunteers with the Idaho Diaper Bank.